ispras/dedoc/docs/source/dedoc_api_usage/api.rst

               Otherwise use ``pdf_with_text_layer=auto_tabby``, because it's faster and it will provide better results on usual PDF files.

     * - textual_layer_classifier
-      - ml, simple, language
+      - ml, simple, letter
       - ml
       - Type of the classifier for textual layer detection.
 Works only when **auto** or **auto_tabby** is selected at **pdf_with_text_layer**.

         * **ml** -- use ML textual layer classifier trained on heuristic features, works only for Russian and English languages.
         * **simple** -- if any text is detected in a PDF file, Dedoc assumes that textual layer is detected and it is correct.
 Much faster but less accurate.
-        * **language** -- try to detect language of the textual layer.
-The textual layer is considered as a correct if its language was detected.
+        * **letter** -- textual layer is considered as correct if percent of letters in the text > 50%.

     * - each_page_textual_layer_detection
       - true, false